202ecommerce/security-advisories/docs/kb/logical_weakness.md

 > }
 > ```

-2. *Tools::getToken() is assigned as a JavaScript variable on all pages.
+*2) Tools::getToken() is assigned as a JavaScript variable on all pages.
 If you use this method, the token is predictable and not safe.*

 > ***DON'T DO:***
 > ```PHP